 Also known as supination, this is when your foot doesn’t roll inward enough during the gait cycle, forcing the outside of the foot to absorb most of the impact and causing the push off to be done by your smaller toes—another recipe for problems.
 This is often seen in those with high arches and tight Achilles tendons.

 Orthotics can save the day!

 The good news is, custom orthotics can help correct the alignment of your feet and provide arch support where you need it, as well as cushion and stability.
 Even better news?
-Sierra Foot & Ankle offers an on-site orthotic lab in each of their Carson City and Gardnerville, NV, locations!
+Sierra Foot & Ankle offers an on-site orthotic lab at their office in Carson City!
 That makes getting the help you need not only convenient, but also efficient!

 We will assess your gait, determine what’s needed to correct your pronation problem, then create a pair of orthotics to meet your individual needs, custom-made for your unique feet.

 Orthotics to correct abnormal biomechanics and pronation are referred to as functional, and are available in three types:

 Rigid – these are made of hard plastic or carbon fiber and used to control motion.

 Soft -- made of silicone or foam, these are typically best for those needing additional cushion and accommodation for deformities.